-If you decide you need a lawyer you can arrange this at any stage.
-The Inquiry may be able to help you pay for a lawyer if you can't afford one yourself.
+If you decide you need a lawyer you can instruct one at any stage.
+The Inquiry may be able to help you pay for a lawyer if you can't afford the fees (see our protocol on funding for legal representation of witnesses).
 If you want your lawyer to come to your interview please discuss this with our witness support team.